-Louisiana has the third highest incidence and fourth highest death (mortality) rate of colorectal cancer in the U.S. (Figure 1 & Figure 2).
+Louisiana has the 4th highest incidence and 3rd highest death (mortality) rate of colorectal cancer in the U.S. (Figure 1 & Figure 2).

-The Bayou Parishes, Acadiana, Southwest Louisiana, Central Louisiana and Northwest Louisiana have the highest colorectal cancer death rates in the state (Figure 3 & Figure 4).
+Acadiana, Southwest, Central, Southeast, Northwest, and Northeast, Louisiana have the highest colorectal cancer death rates in the state (Figure 3 & Figure 4).

 Colorectal cancer is an equal-opportunity killer, with Louisiana white men, white women, black men and black women having significantly higher colorectal cancer incidence and death rates than the rest of the country (Figure 5 & Figure 6).